How to get the most out of hiring a B2B SaaS marketing agency (and avoid common pitfalls)

 This means that by the time a client asks us to work with them to grow their SaaS, they’re extremely familiar with our methodology and are already aware of how we deliver results: predictably and steadily, not erratically or quickly.

-The onboarding process itself starts with the ‘hand off’ from the client engagement team to our consultants
+The onboarding process itself starts with the ‘hand off’ from the sales team to our consultants.

-During the engagement process, we record all our calls with the client.
+We record all of our calls with the incoming client.
 That means that our consultants – who deliver the day-to-day work – are able to watch and learn everything that the client has told the sales team.

-This is very unusual – most agencies don’t record their calls or give briefings to the delivery teams before starting a project.
+This is very unusual – most agencies don’t share recorded sales calls before starting a project.
 But because we do this, we ensure that on day 1 of a new project, expectations internally and externally are aligned.

-From there, we create a one page strategy brief as a central source of truth for everyone on the team and on the client’s team.
-This explains goals, projects and the core levers we’ll pull to make the client successful.
+From there, we create a one page strategy brief as the central source of truth for everyone on our team and on the client’s team.
+This explains goals, projects and the core levers we’ll pull to make the engagement successful.

-We like to work from Basecamp rather than other tools like Slack.
-Using Basecamp means that our team can focus on doing good work for clients rather than responding in real time to a series of ‘pings’.
+We work from Basecamp rather than other tools like Slack or email.
+Using Basecamp means that our team can focus on doing good work for clients rather than responding in real time where tools that support this can mistakenly over-index on rapid activity rather than value.

 But also: having our client in Basecamp with us increases the transparency of the relationship greatly, and fosters collaboration between client-agency.

-Finally, as early as possible, we set up a meeting with the client where we align on the goals of the first 30/60/100 days.
+Finally, as early as possible, we set up a meetings with the client where we align and track on the goals of the first 30/60/100 days.
 This addresses a number of the problems that other agencies have with the first 100 days such as: misaligned expectations, overpromising and also meeting the whole team.

 - Running through our pre-flight checklist – makes sure we know things like ‘What are the key metrics?’, ‘Do we have access to your CRM?’